hapax/hapax.github.io/assets/psychology-time.md

 - *reflexive*, $P \prec P$;
 - *antisymmetric*, $P \prec Q$ and $Q \prec P$ implies $P = Q$; and
 - *transitive*, $P \prec Q$ and $Q \prec R$ implies $P \prec R$.

-But two points are not comparable, or causally ordered, just in case they are spacelike separated.
+Two points are not comparable, or causally ordered, just in case they are spacelike separated.

 #### Presentism defined